Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Summary and conclusions

 \section{Summary and conclusions}

-We present a parametric dust radiative transfer model of the disk around T Cha that reproduces the mid-IR JWST spectrum of the object obtained using MIRI-MRS instrument.
-Our fitting of the JWST spectrum re-establishes the geometric structure of the disk - an inner and an outer disk separated by a dusk gap - as inferred from earlier Spitzer, VLT, and ALMA observations, while also proposes the possible presence of smaller dust grains within the gap region. {We satisfactorily fit the observed AIBs around 6.2, 8.1, and 11.3 $\mu$m using our modelled PAH bands generated with our best fiducial model spectrum.} The prominent {AIBs} in the JWST spectrum allows a {optimized} estimation of the PAH abundances {in terms of their sizes, ionization fraction, and mass} from our modelling.
+We present a parametric dust radiative transfer model of the disk around T Cha that reproduces the MIR JWST spectrum of the object obtained using MIRI-MRS instrument.
+Our fitting of the JWST spectrum re-establishes the geometric structure of the disk: an inner and an outer disk separated by a dusk gap, as inferred from earlier Spitzer, VLT, and ALMA observations, while also proposes the possible presence of smaller dust grains within the gap region.
+We satisfactorily fit the observed AIBs around 6.2, 8.1, and 11.3 $\mu$m using our modelled PAH bands generated with our best fiducial model spectrum.
+The prominent AIBs in the JWST spectrum allows an optimised estimation of the PAH abundances in terms of their sizes, ionisation fraction, and mass from our modelling.
 Our main conclusions are as follows: